naftalimurgor/mempool-bitgesell/README.md

 # Installation Methods

-Mempool can be self-hosted on a wide variety of your own hardware, ranging from a simple one-click installation on a Raspberry Pi full-node distro all the way to a robust production instance on a powerful FreeBSD server.
+Mempool can be hosted on a wide variety of your own hardware, ranging from a simple one-click installation on a Raspberry Pi full-node distro all the way to a robust production instance on a powerful FreeBSD server.

 Most people should use a <a href="#one-click-installation">one  -click install method</a>.